steventimberman/Serializer/README.md

   serialized_array_2 = NpArraySerializer2D(np_array=NP_ARRAY_1)
   ```

-Both of these examples return an object with the same capabilities, where you can retrieve the numpy array itself, along with the type, shape, and byte data of the array.
+Both of these examples return an object with the same capabilities, where you can retrieve the numpy array itself, along with the type, shape, and byte data of the array. *These two serialized array objects are equal.*